Gavriil1/CI_PP4_TD/README.md

 <img src="docs/userstories/delete-task.png">
 </details>

-8. As a user, while on "Delete" page I would like to return to homepage without deleting the task.
+8. As a user, while on the "Delete" page, I would like to return to the homepage without deleting the task.

 **Step** | **Expected Result** | **Actual Result**